mano-lis/symfony-certif-notes/Miscellaneous.md

 ### Cache component

-There are two different approaches provided by this component **PSR-6 Caching**: A generic cache system, which involves cache "pools" and cache "items".
+There are two different approaches provided by this component:<br>
+  - **PSR-6 Caching**: A generic cache system, which involves cache "pools" and cache "items".
-**Cache Contracts**: A simpler yet more powerful way to cache values based on recomputation callbacks.
+  - **Cache Contracts**: A simpler yet more powerful way to cache values based on recomputation callbacks.

 #### Cache contracts